FilipaTC/lab_work/README.md

 ## 🤖 LLM Usage

 See [`prompts.md`](prompts.md) for the complete record of:
-- All prompts submitted to Claude / ChatGPT
+- All prompts submitted to Gemini, Claude and ChatGPT
-- Full LLM responses
-- Critical comments by the authors on errors or limitations in LLM output

 We used LLMs to assist with (1) research question formulation, (2) data source identification, (3) methodology planning, and (4) code debugging — not to perform the analysis autonomously.